 Third, manure is evenly distributed through the larger area.
 By moving the pigs at regular intervals, you can make sure that all parts of the pasture get used and fertilized equally.

-Depending on the size of pigs, each rotation will need to have:
+Depending on the size of the pigs, each rotation will need to have:

-- 80 pound per pig X 2 square feet per pound = 160 square feet per pig
+- 80 pounds per pig X 2 square feet per pound = 160 square feet per pig

 - 80 pounds per pig X 4 square feet per pound = 320 square feet per pig